-As a BSI client, you will be appointed a Client Manager who will be your initial point of contact for arranging audits and dealing with any matters that may arise during the period of your contract.
+BSI will assign a Client Manager who will be your initial point of contact for arranging audits and dealing with any matters that may arise during the period of your contract.
+While your contract may initially specify a contract term, BSI will continue to provide certification services until you formally advise BSI that you wish the contract to cease.